-Update: SWA and Bus Operations collaborated to develop a module on providing best-in-class accessibility for existing operators, which was included as part of a full day recertification training.
-This full-day training became available in April 2022.
-Additionally, in 2023, the MBTA began developing a full-week training for existing bus operators that will launch in December 2023.
-This weeklong training will include at least one full day of accessibility-specific content developed by SWA.
+Update: In 2023, the MBTA began developing a full-week training for existing bus operators that launched in December.
+This weeklong training includes one full day of accessibility-specific content developed by SWA.

 3. Subway Operations Recertification Training

 Scope: Subway Operations and SWA will review and revitalize the accessibility-related content within the Subway Recertification program.